Moniquevdb109/MONVAN25503_PTO2505_A_Monique_VanDenBerg_JSL02/README.md

 ## 🚀 Features & Objectives

-**Interactive Task Input** — On page load, it prompts for two tasks and collect a title, description, and status for each.
+**Interactive Task Input** — On page load, it prompts for two tasks and collects a title, description, and status for each.
-**Status Validation** — It only accept todo, doing, or done.
+**Status Validation** — It only accepts todo, doing, or done.
 If anything else is entered, it will show an alert and keep prompting until a valid status is provided.
-**Case-Insensitive Handling** — It accept inputs like TODO, doing, or Done and normalize them to lowercase, keeping the code consistent.
+**Case-Insensitive Handling** — It accepts inputs like TODO, doing, or Done and normalizes them to lowercase, keeping the data consistent.
 **Console Output** — If any tasks are marked done, it will log their title and status to the console; if none are done, it will print a motivational message
 **Maintainable Code** — I keep HTML, CSS, and JavaScript in separate files for clarity and easy maintenance.